Violet Oakley: Career

-Oakley was a member of Philadelphia's The Plastic Club, an organization established to promote "Art for art's sake".
+Oakley was a member of The Plastic Club, a Philadelphia organization established to promote "Art for art's sake".
 Other members included Elenore Abbott, Jessie Willcox Smith, and Elizabeth Shippen Green.
 Many of the women who founded the organization had been students of Howard Pyle.
 It was founded to provide a means to encourage one another professionally and create opportunities to sell their works of art.

-On June 14, 2014, Miss Oakley was featured in the first gay-themed tour of Green-Wood Cemetery, where she is interred in the Oakley family plot, Section 63, Lot 14788.
-Her life partner, Edith Emerson, was a painter and, at one time, a student of Oakley's.
 In 1916, Emerson moved into Oakley's Mount Airy home, Cogslea, where Oakley had formed a communal household with three other women artists, calling themselves the Red Rose Girls.
 Emerson and Oakley's relationship endured until Oakley's death and Emerson subsequently established a foundation to memorialize Oakley's life and legacy.
-The foundation dissolved in 1988 and the assets donated to the Smithsonian Museum.
+The foundation dissolved in 1988 and it's records were donated to the Smithsonian Archives of American Art.

+On June 14, 2014, Oakley was featured in the first gay-themed tour of Green-Wood Cemetery in Brooklyn, New York City, where she is interred in the Oakley family plot, Section 63, Lot 14788.
+Her life partner, Edith Emerson, was a painter and, at one time, a student of Oakley's.

 New Woman

 As educational opportunities were made more available in the 19th century, women artists became part of professional enterprises, including founding their own art associations.
 Artwork made by women was considered to be inferior, and to help overcome that stereotype women became "increasingly vocal and confident" in promoting women's work, and thus became part of the emerging image of the educated, modern and freer "New Woman".

 Artists "played crucial roles in representing the New Woman, both by drawing images of the icon and exemplifying this emerging type through their own lives."
 In the late 19th-century and early 20th century about 88% of the subscribers of 11,000 magazines and periodicals were women.
 As women entered the artist community, publishers hired women to create illustrations that depict the world through a woman's perspective.
 Other successful illustrators were Jennie Augusta Brownscombe, Jessie Wilcox Smith, Rose O'Neill, and Elizabeth Shippen Green.